Digital Twin Engineering

 3D Geospatial Fundamentals

-The technical baseline for digital twin spatial integrity — CRS handling, DEMs, point cloud classification, mesh topology, and format interoperability across CityGML, IFC, 3D Tiles, and glTF.
+The technical baseline for digital twin spatial integrity — CRS handling and coordinate epochs, DEM and terrain workflows, point cloud density, mesh topology, spatial indexing and tiling schemes, and format interoperability across CityGML, IFC, COPC, 3D Tiles and glTF.